 Want to learn more about the lingo?

 Phew, we got there.
-There’s a lot of concepts to wrap your head around, especially if you’re new to digitization.
+We hope this e-commerce buzzword glossary has been helpful.
+There are a lot of concepts to wrap your head around, especially if you’re new to digitization.
 However, as mentioned earlier, the world of e-commerce is accelerating and evolving rapidly, so one of the most important concepts to get to grips with is the idea of the MVP (minimum viable product).
 To learn more, check out our MVP guide – explaining exactly how they’re a solution for rapidly changing markets.